by Arnie Schoenberg

 Geology has always had a profound impact on evolutionary theory.
 Most of the scientists of the 18th and 19th Centuries called themselves "naturalists" and didn't distinguish between fields such as geology and biology.
 James Hutton and Charles Lyell were two of the most important scientists to use empirical observations to guide theories of how the Earth arose and became what we see today.
 Their two main contributions to evolutionary theory are the concept of geological time and the principle of uniformitarianism.

 Geology is important to biological anthropology in many ways, such as dating and environmental context in paleoanthropology.
-In archaeology, Lyell's Law of Superposition is crucial – the deeper you dig, the older things are.
+In archaeology, Nicolaus Steno's Law of Superposition is crucial – the deeper you dig, the older things are.

 * Bishop Ussher dates the world at 4004 BC.